MaxDragonheart/UbuntuSetup/README.md

 # VisualStudio Code for GitHub

-On Windows when you are in the main repository page, you can click on `.` and the IDE starts
+On Windows 11 and Ubuntu 22.04 when you are in the main repository page, you can click on `.` and the IDE starts